-In the digital age, I could argue that it’s gotten too easy.
+In the digital age, I could argue that it’s gotten too easy to report campaign metrics.

 It's Not All About Clicks

-You can’t know if counting clicks is relevant, irrelevant, or part of the answer unless you know what the prospect’s goals are.
+You can’t know if counting clicks is relevant, irrelevant, or part of the answer unless you know what business results the prospect wants.
 What are their business strategies?
 How does this digital effort (or this integrated solution) fit in with those strategies?
 In what ways does the company hope to engage with potential customers?
+What does the consumer journey look like for their target customers?
 Do they want to sell products online?
 Do they want to schedule appointments?
 Do they want to collect information?
 Do they want to increase the awareness of a new product or division of their company and maximize time spent on the specific pages of their website that highlight this new product or division?
 Where’s that sweet spot that is the essence of why this prospect is making this investment at this time?

-How will the prospect measure success?
+What is the prospect looking to accomplish and how will they measure success?
 That’s how you need to measure success.

-Then the discussion should turn to the prospect’s standard for success.
+Discussions with a prospect need to focus on their desired business results and standard for success.
 What is the threshold at which this marketer will label the campaign a success?
-Is it reasonable, given the investment they’re making?
+Is it reasonable, given the investment they’re making or the requested timeline?
 What context or history suggests that the prospect’s expectation is realistic?
-The digital media rep needs to bring his/her knowledge and experience into the discussion and come to agreement about what type and volume of response represents success.
+This is where media sellers need to bring their knowledge and experience into the discussion and come to agreement about what type and volume of response represents success.

 But what a shame it would be to limit our measurement to that one metric the marketer is focused on.
-Just as the old media made it hard to know precisely what happened in an ad campaign, the new media make it easy to know a whole lot more than simply how well we satisfied the prospect’s specific goal.
+Just as the traditional media made it hard to know precisely what happened in an ad campaign, digital media makes it easy to know a whole lot more than simply how well we satisfied the prospect’s specific goal.

 But Don't Be Limited to Just One Metric

-Digital media can be dramatically effective in helping clients reach their goals.
-But the data that’s accumulated while working toward those goals is also of immense value.
+Digital media can be dramatically effective in helping clients achieve their desired business results.
+But the data that’s accumulated while working toward those results is also of immense value.
 Take the huge opportunity you have with digital campaigns and deliver insights as well as results.
 Your clients will thank you with more business.